 \subsection{\sysname Applications}

 \textbf{Computational Applications.} Computational applications take input from the hardcore system or other enclaves, perform the intended computational operations, and send the outputs back.
-They represent computational tasks, such as encryption, decryption, machine learning-based classification, etc., that do not need peripherals. \sysname protects such applications from code and data disclosure, memory corruption, and cache side-channel attacks from the hardcore system and other enclaves at run-time.
-We implement an AES accelerator SSA (SSA-1) as an example for computational applications.
+They represent computational tasks, such as encryption, decryption, machine learning-based classification, etc., that do not need peripherals. \sysname protects such applications from code and data disclosure, memory corruption, and cache side-channel attacks from the hardcore system and other enclaves at runtime.
+We implemented an AES accelerator SSA (SSA-1) as an example for computational applications.
 To use SSA-1, a UA places the plaintext or ciphertext in the SEB and notifies the SSA.
 When the encryption or decryption is finished, SSA-1 places the outputs on the SEB.

-\textbf{Peripheral Interacting Applications.} Peripheral interacting applications use some peripherals, but they do not communicate with other SSAs or the hardcore system.
-An example usage is cyber-physical applications that read from sensors, make local decisions, and control an actuator.
-Besides the attacks \sysname protects the computational applications from, \sysname also protects the paths between the SSA and peripherals from attacks for these applications.
-We develop an LED toggler SSA (SSA-2) that uses a button and an LED.
-When the button is pressed, SSA-2 toggles the color of the LED.
-Both the button and LED are connected to the enclave of SSA-2 only and cannot be accessed by the hardcore system or other enclaves.
+\textbf{Peripheral-Interacting Applications.} These applications interact with peripherals but do not communicate with other SSAs or the hardcore system.
+For instance, cyber-physical applications that read from sensors, make local decisions, and control an actuator fall under this category.
+Besides the attacks \sysname protects the computational applications from, \sysname protects the paths between the SSA and peripherals from attacks.
+To demonstrate this protection, we developed an LED toggler SSA (SSA-2) that utilizes a button and an LED.
+Both the button and LED are solely connected to the enclave of SSA-2, rendering them inaccessible by the hardcore system or other enclaves.

-\textbf{Peripheral and Hardcore System Interacting Applications.} Peripheral and hardcore system interacting applications do not only control some peripherals but also continuously interacts with a UA.
-For demonstration, we develop a music player system with digital rights management that guarantees the confidentiality, integrity, and authenticity of songs for artists and recording studios.
-This means i) songs cannot be digitally disclosed, ii) songs cannot be modified, and iii) only songs that were protected can be played.
+\textbf{Peripheral- and Hardcore System-Interacting Applications.} For demonstration, we developed a music player with digital rights management that guarantees the confidentiality, integrity, and authenticity of songs.
+This means (i) songs cannot be digitally disclosed, (ii) songs cannot be modified, and (iii) only songs that were protected can be played.